johannes85/domesticshifter/README.md

 C# Projects in this Repository
 ---------
-* MagicShifter: Library for accessing the MagicShifter via the virtuual serial port and the C# implementation of the MagicBitmap image format.
+* MagicShifter: Library for accessing the MagicShifter via the virtual serial port and the C# implementation of the MagicBitmap image format.
 * MagicPaint: Tool for generating Magic Bitmap images (animations)
 * Uploader: Library to supply applications with the posibility to upload files to the MagicShifter.
 It's used by MagicPaint and can be easily integrated into other applications.